Table of Contents

 The moderate grade is characterized by a mean pressure gradient of 8–15 mm Hg, an orifice of 1–1.5 cm2, and a mean pulmonary capillary pressure of 21–25 mm Hg.
 In severe mitral stenosis, the mean pressure gradient increases to > 15 mm Hg, the orifice drops below 1 cm2 and the mean pulmonary capillary pressure is > 25 mm Hg.

-Because of the stenosis of a mitral valve, the blood cannot flow properly into the left ventricle.
-Thus, this causes a blood stasis in the left atrium, and the blood flows back into the lungs to the pulmonary veins, and ultimately in the right heart.
+Because of the stenosis of the mitral valve, blood cannot flow properly into the left ventricle.
+This causes blood stasis in the left atrium, and blood flows back into the lungs to the pulmonary veins, and ultimately into the right heart.
 Therefore, there is a risk of right heart failure and an increased risk of atrial fibrillation due to the overstretching of the left atrium.
-Atrial fibrillation may increase the risk of embolization and may result in acute ischemia of the legs, stroke or mesenteric ischemia
+Atrial fibrillation may increase the risk of embolization and may result in acute ischemia of the legs, stroke, or mesenteric ischemia

 Symptoms and Clinical Presentation of Mitral Stenosis

 The severity of the disease determines which symptoms occur.
 The expansion of the left atrium may lead to atrial fibrillation and thrombi, and therefore to arterial embolisms.
-Due to the congestion of the blood in the lungs, this leads to pulmonary hypertension with symptoms such as dyspnea and nocturnal cough.
+Due to the congestion of blood in the lungs, this leads to pulmonary hypertension with symptoms such as dyspnea and nocturnal cough.
 Signs of right heart failure may also occur.